otseng/biblemate/README.md

 - `TAB` or `Ctrl+I`: open input suggestion menu
 - `Esc`: close input suggestion menu

+### Cancel Loading an AI response

+Press `Ctrl+C` once or twice until the loading is cancelled, while you are waiting for a response.

-Common shortcuts on Terminal Apps:
+### Common shortcuts on Terminal Apps:

 - `Ctrl+Shift+C`: Copy
 - `Ctrl+Shift+V`: Paste